-1. Terms of Issue of Upper Tier II Capital instruments
+1. Terms of issue of Upper Tier II Capital Instruments

-- i) Currency of issue - Banks shall issue Upper Tier II instruments in Indian Rupees.
+- i) Currency of issue: Banks shall issue Upper Tier II Instruments in Indian Rupees.
 Instruments in foreign currency can be issued without seeking the prior approval of the Reserve Bank of India, subject to compliance with the under mentioned requirements: - a.
-Upper Tier II Instruments issued in foreign currency should comply with all terms and conditions applicable as detailed in the guidelines issued on January 25, 2006, unless specifically modified. - b.
-The total amount of Upper Tier II Instruments issued in foreign currency shall not exceed 25% of the unimpaired Tier I capital.
-This eligible amount will be computed with reference to the amount of Tier I capital as on March 31 of the previous financial year, after deduction of goodwill and other intangible assets but before the deduction of investments. - c.
-This will be in addition to the existing limit for foreign currency borrowings by Authorised Dealers in terms of Master Circular No. RBI/2006-07/24 dated July 1, 2006 on Risk Management and Inter-Bank Dealings. - d.
+Upper Tier II Instruments issued in foreign currency should comply with all terms and conditions (except the 'step-up option') applicable as detailed in the guidelines issued on January 25, 2006, unless specifically modified. - b.
+The total amount of Upper Tier II Instruments issued in foreign currency shall not exceed 25% of the unimpaired Tier I Capital.
+This eligible amount will be computed with reference to the amount of Tier I Capital as on March 31 of the previous financial year, after deduction of goodwill and other intangible assets but before the deduction of investments. - c.
+This will be in addition to the existing limit for foreign currency borrowings by Authorised Dealers in terms of Master Circular on Risk Management and Inter-Bank Dealings. - d.
 Investment by FIIs in Upper Tier II Instruments raised in Indian Rupees shall be outside the limit for investment in corporate debt instruments.
-However, investment by FIIs in these instruments will be subject to a separate ceiling of USD 500 million. - ii) Amount iii) Limits capital after deduction of goodwill and other intangible assets but before the deduction of investments.
+However, investment by FIIs in these instruments will be subject to a separate ceiling of USD 500 million. - ii) Amount: The amount of Upper Tier II Instruments to be raised may be decided by the Board of Directors of banks. - iii) Limit: Upper Tier II Instruments along with other components of Tier II capital shall not exceed 100% of Tier I capital.
+The above limit will be based on the amount of Tier I capital after deduction of goodwill and other intangible assets